Getting started with web chat

 You will learn

-Learn about web chat, which is a 2-way communication channel you can add to your Customer Hub interface.
-Web chat in the Customer Hub allows your business to engage in live, personalized conversations with visitors on your website so they can easily get answers to their questions or assistance with issues.
+Learn about web chat, which is a 2-way communication channel you can add to your website.
+Web chat can be set up on its own for you to use with Customer Agent and Helpdesk, but it's also designed to be a seamless part of Customer Hub.
+Web chat allows your business to engage in live, personalized conversations with visitors on your website so they can easily get answers to their questions or assistance with issues.

 Customer experience with web chat

-When a signed-in site visitor opens the Chat tab in the Customer Hub interface, their experience follows these steps:
+When a signed-in site visitor opens web chat, their experience follows these steps:

 -